thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 To do that, you'll need to create a Node.js HTTP server to handle HTTP requests and send back HTTP responses.
 The HTTP requests will be commands that read the records in a database, which will be the same JSON-formatted `guests.json` file from before.
 Once the HTTP request is correctly handled, the HTTP server will send an appropriate HTTP response back.

-To get started, return to the `party` project from yesterday and create a new `node_server` branch.
+To get started, return to the `party` project from yesterday and create a new `node_server` feature branch.

 ```shell
 cd party